visioncrunch/DSA/complete_notes.md

 this default constructor is set to public when we set it to private then it will not let us make a Student variable as the constructor that helps initializes it properties is made private

-the default constructor vanishes when another constructor is declared
+the default constructor vanishes when another constructor is declared so if we need a default constructor to work we have to declare it again

 Student(int _ogarg, bool _ewofe2, char _o1, int _re3){